luisarizmendi/openshift-edge-demos/demos/ztp/doc/02-gitops.md

    - Click the `+` button to add resources.
    - Paste the content from the [02-gitops-bmc-secret.yaml](../demo-manifests/01-gitops/02-gitops-bmc-secret.yaml)

-As soon as you create the BMC password the baremetal inspection will start.
+As soon as you create the BMC password the baremetal you will see in ACM "Infrastructure > Host Inventory" how the Inspection will start.

-show ....

 ### 3. Wait until the device is onboarded

-registering > inspecting > provisioning

-timeouts
+You will see that the baremetal host will progress accross different states (Registering -> Inspecting -> Provisioning).

+> **NOTE**
+> If this process fails you can check if the OpenShift Hub nodes can connect to the edge device BMC